Stargate (1981 video game): Ports

-Ports of Stargate were being developed for the Atari 5200 console and the Atari 8-bit family of computers by Atari, Inc. programmer Steve Baker in 1984.
-The game was also ported to the Commodore 64, Apple II, and IBM PC.
+Ports of Stargate were being developed for the Atari 5200 console and the Atari 8-bit computers by Atari, Inc. programmer Steve Baker in 1984, but were not released.
+The game was also ported to the Commodore 64, Apple II, the Amiga, Atari ST and IBM PC.

-The Family Computer port developed by HAL (renamed Star Gate, later named Defender II for US release) seems to be related to their Millipede (renamed Milli-Pede, later named back to Millipede for US release) and Joust ports, as well as Mike Tyson's Punch-Out!!, all of which were released around the same time.
-In particular, the title jingle for Milli-Pede/Star Gate/Joust are almost identical, the music played when Star Gate begins is a longer version of the opponent entrance music within Punch-Out!!, and the music played during Star Gate's intermission screen between waves is the same as the screen after a loss in Punch-Out!!.
+The Family Computer port developed by HAL (renamed Star Gate, and later named Defender II for U.S. release) has some elements in common with their Millipede (renamed Milli-Pede, later named back to Millipede for U.S. release) and Joust ports, as well as Mike Tyson's Punch-Out!!, all of which were released around the same time.
+In particular, the title jingles for Milli-Pede, Star Gate, and Joust are almost identical, the music played when Star Gate begins is a longer version of the opponent entrance music from Punch-Out!!, and the music played during Star Gate's intermission screen between waves is the same as the screen after a loss in Punch-Out!!.

 Name change

 The Defender II name was used in some home releases, due to legal issues (according to the bonus material for Midway Arcade Treasures, Williams wanted to "make sure they could own the trademark" on the Defender name).
 The name Defender II has been used on many home ports and game compilation appearances, but not in arcades.
 The Atari 2600 port was originally sold as Stargate, but was renamed to Defender II for a later re-release.
+The Amiga and Atari ST ports were developed by Jeff Minter and includes Defender, Stargate and Defender II.

 Reception

 Computer and Video Games scored the Atari VCS version 89% in 1989.
-In 1996, GamesMaster ranked the arcade version 82nd on their "Top 100 Games of All Time."
+In 1996, GamesMaster ranked the arcade version 82nd on their "Top 100 Games of All Time" list.

 Legacy

-In July 2000, Midway licensed Defender II, along with other Williams Electronics games, to Shockwave for use in an online applet to demonstrate the power of the Shockwave web content platform, entitled Shockwave Arcade Collection.
+In July 2000, Midway licensed Defender II, along with other Williams Electronics games, to Shockwave for use in an online applet entitled Shockwave Arcade Collection, to demonstrate the power of the Shockwave web content platform.
 The conversion was created by Digital Eclipse.
-It is currently not freely available to be played within the shockwave web applet.
+This port is no longer available.

-As Defender II, the game is included in the 2012 compilation Midway Arcade Origins.
+As with Defender II, the game is included in the 2012 compilation Midway Arcade Origins.

 In popular culture

 A Stargate machine is featured in the 3rd-season episode "Arcade" of the TV comedy series NewsRadio, in which it was referred to as "Stargate Defender".
 Eugene Jarvis, the game's creator, had a cameo role on the episode as "Delivery Guy #3".

 Stargate and its predecessor Defender are featured as plot points in the podcast Rabbits.

-Stargate also appeared in the 1983 movie Strange Invaders.